What Is Wankel Engine? | How does a Rotary Engine work?

 Wankel Engine Working

-A Wankel rotary engine is a famous type of internal combustion engine which works on the basic principle of the otto-cycle.
+A Wankel rotary engine is a famous type of internal combustion engine that works on the basic principle of the otto-cycle.

-A Wankel engine has four-stroke and works according to the following way:
+A Wankel engine has a four-stroke and works according to the following way:

 1. Suction